webplatform/docs/tutorials/basic_svg_shapes/index.md

 <pre>&lt;ellipse cx="75" cy="75" rx="20" ry="5"/&gt;</pre>

-    rx
-    The x radius of the ellipse.
+* rx: The x radius of the ellipse.
-    ry
-    The y radius of the ellipse.
+* ry: The y radius of the ellipse.
-    cx
-    The x position of the center of the ellipse. cy
+* cx: The x position of the center of the ellipse.
-    The y position of the center of the ellipse.
+* cy: The y position of the center of the ellipse.

 === Line ===